 - In 1991, Havens became 20th (living) recipient of the Peace Abbey Courage of Conscience Award.

 Though Havens never again reached the heights he did in the years immediately following Woodstock, he continued to tour and release albums.
 The '80s and '90s in particular saw him on the road almost constantly.
 He also took a turn at acting and appeared in stage productions, films, and on television.

 Richie Havens died of a heart attack on April 22, 2013.
 He was 72.

 - In some of the source material on Woodstock, Havens claimed to have played for three hours, as organizers kept asking him to return to the stage.
-The actual amount of time was far less, based on his start time and the time other acts took to the stage.
+The actual length of time was far less, based on his start time and the time other acts took the stage.